Ashley-P/mytui/Documentation.md

     tui_err() is similar to win_err() in that it puts a formatted error/warning/other message into a logging file, and also offers the opportunity to quit the program all together.

+    rand_str() creates a random string of lower case alphabet characters with a random length between 1 and 15 characters

 ---
 ## The \<draw.h\> Header